Mental Health and Wellbeing

 At Bournville we are proud to be part of the growing network of MindUP schools who promote the mental health and emotional wellbeing of our whole school community.

-Within the school we have a Mental Health School Champion and two fully trained mental health first aiders.
+Within the school we have a Mental Health School Champion and four fully trained mental health first aiders along with our Chair of Governors.
 They ensure that the delivery of mind up as part of our whole school mental health and well being agenda is taking place.
 They also provide a source of support for staff and children in ensuring that the mental well being of all the school community is kept high on the agenda.

 The unique evidence-based framework provides knowledge and understanding of neuroscience, mindful awareness, positive psychology and mindful practices to affect positive change within the classroom and beyond.
 The 15-lesson curriculum includes practices developed to help children improve their focus, manage their emotions and face challenges with resilience, kindness and compassion.